Ecodesign Guideline correctly applied: These requirements result for your CE-compliant product

 The CE marking must be affixed to the product.
 If this is not possible, it must be attached to the packaging and accompanying documents.

-In particular, which harmonised standards are often to be taken into account when assessing conformity under the Eco design Directive?
+In particular, which harmonized standards are often to be considered when assessing conformity under the Eco design Directive?

 lighting products